dopp000/custom-limbus-dnd-bot/README.md

 - **Round-based Clash attrition**: both sides re-toss ALL remaining coins each round, lower Power loses one coin permanently, repeats until one side hits zero coins.
-The winner then makes one fresh final toss with whatever coins they have left — that's the only toss that actually deals damage.
+The winner then makes one fresh final toss with whatever coins they have left.
+That's the only toss that actually deals damage.
-- **No scouting**: `/battle declare` never reveals what the enemy is bringing, and whether an action becomes a real Clash is only decided at `/battle combat` time — it only happens if both sides' declared actions target each other's exact slot back.
+- **No scouting**: `/battle declare` never reveals what the enemy is bringing, and whether an action becomes a real Clash is only decided at `/battle combat` time, it only happens if both sides' declared actions target each other's exact slot back.
 If not, it resolves unopposed instead.
 - **Clash-steal**: a faster ally can take over an existing ally-vs-enemy clash slot, with DM approval from the ally being displaced.
 - **Conditional Triggers**: a bracket-tag natural-language syntax (e.g.
   `[On Use] If this unit's Sanity is 45+, Coin Power +1`), parsed by `game/conditions.py`, entered via the `/battle addskill` popup.
-See **Trigger Syntax** below for the full reference — this is the part most worth re-reading before touching `game/conditions.py`, `game/skills.py`, or the trigger-dispatch chain in `cogs/battle.py`'s `combat()`.
+See **Trigger Syntax** below for the full reference.
+This is the part most worth re-reading before touching `game/conditions.py`, `game/skills.py`, or the trigger-dispatch chain in `cogs/battle.py`'s `combat()`.
 - **Poise-break Crit**: holding Poise makes coins crit for bonus damage,